JonahWhoDis/JOSCHA/README.md

 No matter how old you are, as soon as you are at your parents place, they expect you to lend a hand.
 My brother doesn't do that.
 Its a fun game to teach him to do his chores.

+You can either build it or try out the webversion following this link: www.joschag.com